 Today, I have another great article for you.
 It is from the Garage Warrior, Tyler.
+It’s Why you MUST use Progressions.
+Enjoy the article.

-Also one more thing.
+Also, one more thing.
 Watch for an exciting announcement that I have for you this Saturday.
 I will have more details on it very soon.

 Take it away, Tyler!